commschamp/comms_protocols_cpp_src/text/library/interface.md

 } // namespace comms
 ```

-Our **PRIMARY OBJECTIVE** for this chapter is to use meta-programming techniques
+Our **PRIMARY OBJECTIVE** for this chapter is to provide an ability to
-and to be able to define a common message interface class with multiple
+create a common message interface class with only requested functionality.
-variations of public interface.

 For example, the definition of `MyMessage` interface class below
 ```cpp